 m) Use of standards and protocols for electronic transactions (45 C.F.R. § 155.270);

-n) Establishment of Covered California for Small Business to assist employers and facilitate enrollment of employees into QHPs (45 C.F.R.
+n) Establishment of Covered California for Small Business to assist employers and facilitate enrollment of Employees into QHPs (45 C.F.R.
 Subpart H, §155.700 et seq.);

 o) Operation and management of CalHEERS.
 The Exchange also has a duty, as part of its management of CalHEERS, to determine, how CalHEERS presents information about cost, quality and provider availability for consumers to inform their selection of issuer and benefit design in the Exchange.
 The Exchange shall solicit comment from Contractor on the design but retains final authority to make design and presentation decisions in its sole discretion; and